 This design option would require additional dredging/excavation to cut out and level the area behind the selected berth face.
 Alternatively, the caisson could be placed further offshore in deeper water, but that could require placing a gravel pad to raise the elevation of the foundation to an appropriate level.
-The environmental impacts associated with the caisson-based design of the Kilo Wharf Extension are presented in the Kilo Wharf Extension Final EIS (COMNAV Marianas 2007).
 In addition to the cost for concrete, dry construction, launching, and towage to the site, the added costs of foundation preparation and dredging/excavation makes caissons the most expensive option of the three.

-Previously, caisson fabrication on Guam was thought to be problematic.
+In addition, caisson fabrication in Guam is problematic.
 There is essentially only one facility capable of fabricating and launching the caissons in a timely manner: the floating dry dock (AFDB-8), that is currently the property of the Guam Shipyard, and may not be available for use in construction of the caissons.
-However, foreign fabricators may be able to provide caissons in a cost effective manner, even though transportation costs may be high.
-Inherent strengths of precast prestressed concrete components are consistent quality and control and resistance to reinforcing corrosion.
-Components can be barged from the source direct to the construction site and reduce the need for laydown costs.
-The modularity of precast components may allow more efficient erection over water, minimizing construction costs.
+Foreign fabricators may be able to provide caissons in a cost effective manner, even though transportation costs may be high.
 There may be other options such as partial construction on land, launching into a nearby shallow waterway, and finishing construction in deeper water.
-The use of caissons at Kilo Wharf and its recent extension (MCOM P-502) revealed no unusual problems in construction.
-With the rougher wave environment, modular construction of caissons may be of benefit.